CNRBanks/README-Generator-App/README-generated.md

 * [Tests](#tests)
 * [Questions](#questions)

-# Installation
+## Installation
-    The following necessary dependencies must be installed to run the application properly: test 5
+    The following necessary dependencies must be installed to run the application properly:  Test 6

-# Usage
+## Usage
-    test 5
+     Test 6

-# License
+## License
     This project is licensed under the MIT license.
     ![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)

-# Tests
+## Tests
-    The following is needed to run the test: test 5
+    The following is needed to run the test:  Test 6

-# Questions
+## Questions
-    If you have any questions about the repo, open an issue or contact test 5 directly at : test 5.
+    If you have any questions about the repo, open an issue or contact Test 6 directly at :  Test 6.